ArtResearch/vision-api/README.md

 ### Script Configuration Variables

-You can use a configuration file (ie. config.sh) to initialize the API.
+You can use a configuration file (ie. config.conf) to initialize the API.
 Below are presented the configuration variables:

 * **query [required]** : a file containing the construct query, where the resulting object should be the image url.
 * **endpoint [required]** : the endpoint, where you wish to harvest the data from.